wazo-platform/wazo-doc/source/contact_center/supervision/supervision.rst

 **Configuration**

 Some values can be configured for the xlet.
 The statistic fetch timer can be set in the CTI profile preferences.
-This option is in seconds and the default is 30 seconds.
+This option is expressed in seconds and the default is 30 seconds.

 .. figure:: images/queue_list_fetch_time.png
    :scale: 70%

-When logged to the XiVO client, one can modify his statistic parameters.

-* Window is the period of statistical analysis to be displayed.
+The statistical period can be configured through the XiVO client once logged in by right-clicking on the Queue's name in the `Queues` xlet.
+For each queue, you can configure the following information:

+ * Qos:  maximum wait time for a call, in seconds.
+ * Window: period of time used for accumulating statistics, in seconds.

-  On the server side, data that are used to compute statistics are only kept for around 3 hours, so there's a hard limit of 3 hours for this value.
+The data used to compute statistics on the XiVO server is only kept for a maximum of 3 hours.
-* Qos is the wait time that is required for a call to be answered on time

-These configurations can be done for each queue.
+The window period cannot be configured to go beyond this limit.

 .. figure:: images/queue_list_fetch_param.png
    :scale: 90%

 Display options can also be set on the client side.
+A threshold can be configured to change the color of a column using the following parameters:

+ * Queue thresholds (waiting calls): number of waiting calls in the queue.
+ * Display queue's longest wait: Add a column displaying the number of seconds the longest call has waited.
-* Queue display (longest wait) add the column showing the longest hold time for the currently waiting calls
+ * Queue thresholds (longest wait): number of seconds for the longest waiting call in the queue.
-* Queue display (number) shows the queue number
-* The first pair of scroll box control the color switching threshold of the longest wait box
-* The second pair of scroll box control the color switching threshold of the call waiting box
+ * Display queue number: Add a column displaying the queue's number.

 .. figure:: images/queue_list_config.png
    :scale: 90%